VueFileManager/vuefilemanager/README.md

 - [CodeCanyon support message](https://codecanyon.net/item/vue-file-manager-with-laravel-backend/25815986/support)

 ## Supporting VueFileManager
-Hi, we are trying make the best experience with VueFileManager.
-There is a lot things to do, and a lot of features we can make.
+We are trying to make the best for VueFileManager.
+There are a lot of things to do, and a lot of features we can make.

-But, it can't be done without you, development is more and more complicated and we have to hire new colleagues to help with it.
-There is couple way you can support us, and then, we support you with all great new features which can be.
-Thanks you for participating on this awesome software!
+But, it can't be done without you, development is more and more complicated and we have to hire new colleagues to help us.
+There is couple way you can support us, and then, we support you with all great new features we can make.
+Thank you for participating on this awesome application!

 - [Buy me a Coffe](https://www.buymeacoffee.com/pepe)
 - [Become a Patreon](https://www.patreon.com/vuefilemanager)